SegunKadiri/2020-02-26-git-collaboration-class/README.md

 Git training for collaboration

 - clone : "downloading" a repository from a remote to a computer
   - You only need to do this once.
-Just like this
+Just like the init command